bustad/bustad.github.io.lab/_posts/2021-07-10-understanding-how-music-works.markdown

 There are many other channels on YouTube that teach music theory, but mostly in slightly shorter videos and not as much in a classical lecture style.

+LECTURES HERE!

+These are my favourites at the moment, but there are also many more, and I am sure that I have not discovered all of them yet.

 # Analyzing musical passages